pavle-goloskokovic/texture-unpacker/README.md

 $ npm run unpack -- -i example/Sprite
 ```

-Providing directory path as the first argument will scan provided directory for `.png` sprite sheets with accompanying data files to unpack:
+Providing directory path as the input path will scan provided directory for `.png` sprite sheets with accompanying data files to unpack:

 ```bash
 $ npm run unpack -- -i example
 ```
-Note that providing `example/Sprite` as the first argument will give priority to `example/Sprite.png` sprite sheet file, rather than to the generated `example/Sprite` directory, to avoid undesired behavior if you run the tool repeatedly.
+Note that providing `example/Sprite` as the input path will give priority to `example/Sprite.png` sprite sheet file, rather than to the generated `example/Sprite` directory, to avoid undesired behavior if you run the tool repeatedly.

-And finally, omitting the path argument completely will scan the entire project structure to find all available `.png` sprite sheets with accompanying data files to unpack:
+And finally, omitting the input path argument completely will scan the entire project structure to find all available `.png` sprite sheets with accompanying data files to unpack:

 ```bash
 $ npm run unpack